-I have audited the financial report of the South Australian Country Arts Trust for the financial year ended 30 June 2021.
+I have audited the financial report of South Australian Country Arts Trust and its controlled entity for the financial year ended 30 June 2022.

-In my opinion, the accompanying financial report gives a true and fair view of the financial position of the South Australian Country Arts Trust as at 30 June 2021, its financial performance and its cash flows for the year then ended in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and Australian Accounting Standards.
+In my opinion, the accompanying financial report gives a true and fair view of the financial position of the South Australian Country Arts Trust and its controlled entity as at 30 June 2022, their financial performance and their cash flows for the year then ended in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and Australian Accounting Standards - Simplified Reporting Requirements.